Ehsian/ChessPuzzleEditor/README.md

 A Piece has been set on a board.
 Tue Apr 11 22:43:48 PDT 2023
 A Piece has been moved on a board.

+**Phase 4: Task 3**

+Reflecting upon my UML diagram, I believe that my current design's biggest strong point is its simplicity.
+However, as I was designing the class structure in phases 1 and 2, I intentionally chose simplicity, sacrificing scalability.
+If I were given more time, I would have liked to add many more features.
+However, due to the way I designed the class structure, designing new features would be messier and potentially more time-consuming.
+I believe that I put too much functionality into the classes in the "ui" package.
+Though I don't believe I broke any important design rules, I do believe there is a way to move most of the functionality from the "Puzzle" and "PuzzleGUI" classes into classes that would work in the "model" package.
+(For example, functions in the "Puzzle" and "PuzzleGUI" classes such as "addMove" would still work if there is a model class for puzzles) This would improve scalability.
+I believe it would be better for the UI classes' sole purpose was to display a working UI, with all functionality in the model.